osirrc/terrier-docker/README.md

 ## Basic Runs

+All of the demonstrations below are with TREC Disks 4 & 5, as used by the TREC Robust track.

 ### Indexing:

 	python run.py prepare --repo terrier --collections robust04=/tmp/disk45/=trectext

-''Note'': You should remove any README files that come with the corpus, as they include example documents that cause duplicates.
+*Note*: You should remove any README files that come with the corpus, as they include example documents that cause duplicates.

 ### Retrieval: